Just Like Grandma Made: Cowboy Cookies

 Despite what my family might lack in material wealth, we consider ourselves profoundly lucky that our family matriarch — my 97-year-old grandmother, Florence Genevieve “Genny” Tally — is still alive and healthy today.
 She was my parent figure and legal guardian through much of my early life, and it is truly a blessing that my young sons get to know her up close and personal.
 It is wonderful for children to have such a close living link to history; it puts the scale of human events into a relatable time frame in a very concrete way.

 From 1950 to late 2019, my grandmother lived in the same house in my small rural hometown on the Kansas side of the Oklahoma border.
-Her daughter — my mother Jeanetta — had lived with her for most of the previous decade or so, but the younger woman’s health became more and more precarious, eventually prompting her move to a permanent full-time nursing facility.
-Grandma Genny, in robust health but increasingly reliant on the use of a walker to get around, finally decided she would be better off in an assisted living community, and ended up taking an apartment in the same facility where my mother was in nursing care.
+Her daughter — my mother Jeanetta — lived with her there for most of that last decade or so, but the younger woman’s health became more and more precarious, eventually prompting her move to a permanent full-time nursing facility.
+Grandma Genny, still quite robust but increasingly reliant on the use of a walker to get around, finally decided she would be better off in an assisted living community, and ended up taking an apartment in the same facility where my mother was in nursing care.

 In the process of moving her out of her longtime home, we had to divide all my grandmother’s things into categories: things she would take with her, things to be given away to friends or family, things to be discarded, things to be donated, things to be sold — and things I would take home with me as de facto caretaker of family heirlooms, photographs and legal mumbo jumbo.
 I was hesitant to drag too much back to my own house, as I already suffer from a surfeit of clutter, and many of the items she suggested I take were things I already had and didn’t need two of.